Last Updated: 04/06/2020

 The Open House materials are linked below for reference:

 The Scoping phase is complete.
 The Design and Engineering phase began in early 2018 with Kimley-Horn serving as lead technical consultants.
 This phase will include:

 - Development of preliminary and final design plans

 - Development of construction documents

-By clicking here, you can view the comments received on the existing conditions via our online public comment portal.
+Midtown Alliance solicited public input on existing conditions in early 2018.
+By clicking here, you can view the comments received via our online public comment portal.
 For detailed responses to submitted comments and questions please view this document.